DanialPahlavan/PyLearn_Essential/README.md

 ## How to Use This Repository :books:

-1. Navigate to the questions number directory you're interested in.
+1. Navigate to the Subject directory you're interested in.
 2. Read the Project question/s in the README .
 3. Write your own code to solve the problem.
 4. Compare your solution with the one provided in this repository.